SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **Uses single-threaded by default** as it seems to work better at the moment (tried this after seeing @ufna's decision).
 Multi-threaded is still available but currently only works properly when packing for Development (will be looking into this issue).
 - **Web socket networking plugin is enabled by default** should you wish to use multiplayer in HTML5.
 - Added an [**optional way to pass command line options to the HTML5 application via session storage key**](Features/Feature-CommandLine.md).
 This feature is disabled by default.
-- Added [**experimental support for websocket SSL and websocket URL override via session storage key**](Features/Feature-WebSocketSSL.md).
+- Added [**optional, experimental, support for websocket SSL and websocket URL override via session storage key**](Features/Feature-WebSocketSSL.md).
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 These features are disabled by default.

 Tested on Windows 10 with latest Firefox and Chrome based browsers.